 How do I find the right roofer for me?

 Like with any industry, there are good and bad businesses in roofing and construction.
 If you are concerned about what company to choose, be sure to consult your insurance company on their recommendations.
-With claims like these being the most common, they should have plenty of experience with different companies in your area.
+With claims like these being the most common, they should have plenty of experience with different companies and home professionals in your area.

 At G&G Independent Insurance, our promise is to always keep your best interest in mind.
 That is why we thoroughly interview the roofing companies we recommend.
 We also coordinate with both the client and the roofer to ensure a quality roof repair and smooth claims process.
 If you would like us to recommend a roofing company or file a claim, please contact us!